Driving in Iceland

 When driving in the Icelandic countryside it's very easy to get distracted by the gorgeous surroundings!
 No matter how beautiful something is don't let it distract you from your driving.
 If you see something that demands your attention, please find a place safe place to park and give the attraction your full attention instead!

 Some of the roads in the countryside may be rougher, narrower, and far more hazardous than you are used to.
 Smaller bridges are often single lane so drivers should be cautious of opposite traffic when crossing.
 Respect speed limitations and slow down when the road changes from tarmac to gravel or to a single-lane bridges.
 Extra caution must be taken when driving in the highlands, crossing rivers or driving in the snow since it can be hazardous, especially to the inexperienced driver.
-Although speciality vehicles are necessary to drive on Iceland’s main ring Road (Rte.1), 4x4’s are needed for those who wish to explore Iceland’s interior - note that these roads are only accessible during summer.
+Although speciality vehicles are not necessary to drive on Iceland’s main ring Road (Rte.1), 4x4’s are needed for those who wish to explore Iceland’s interior - note that these roads are only accessible during summer.

 The Search and Rescue Association of Iceland (ICE-SAR) has released a safety app for visitors travelling in Iceland.
 Using GPS technology the app enables emergency services to trace your steps and locate you promptly in case of emergency.
 As a potentially a life-saving device, this app is a must for hikers and people travelling in remote areas in Iceland.

 Parking in Reykjavík

 There are many parking options in Reykjavik with specialized parking zones, multi-storey car parks, parking lots and street parking available.
 Parking meters accept Icelandic coins only; however, ticket dispensers in pay-and-display zones accept both coins and credit cards.
 You have to put in the license plate number of your car and there is no need to print out the ticket and display it in the cars.
 Parking rates in Reykjavík vary according to parking zones, the closer you park to Reykjavík city centre the more expensive is it.
 Keep in mind that the city is relatively small, so even if you park in the outskirts of Reykjavik centre you’re only 3-5 minute walk from downtown Reykjavík on foot.